 Retail, Food Service, & Grocery

-The Retail, Food Service, and Grocery sectors spend over $41 billion on energy costs a year, and represent 14 billion square feet of floorspace in the U.S. Collectively, Better Buildings Alliance sector members account for almost 3 billion square feet of building space, or 19% of retail floor space nationwide.
+The Retail, Food Service, and Grocery sectors spend over $41 billion on energy costs a year and represent 14 billion square feet of floorspace in the United States.
+Better Buildings sector partners represent 2 billion square feet of that floorspace and have saved nearly $3 billion since 2011.
 Through their engagement with the program, these organizations share tips and strategies for overcoming energy efficiency barriers and meeting their organization’s energy use reduction goals.

 Dealing with COVID-19 presents an unprecedented scenario for building owners, plant managers, and employees.
 Better Buildings has collected resources from partners, affiliates, and other organizations that may prove useful.

-The Home Depot and RILA: Financing a Renewable and Alternative Energy Commitment Implementation ModelHome Depot has taken advantage of the most appropriate market options to implement a variety of onsite and offsite renewable energy projects to help achieve its targets: 135 MW of energy through renewable and alternative sources by 2020.
+The Home Depot: Financing a Renewable and Alternative Energy Commitment Implementation ModelHome Depot has taken advantage of the most appropriate market options to implement a variety of onsite and offsite renewable energy projects to help achieve its targets: 135 MW of energy through renewable and alternative sources by 2020.